-Despite the presence of restaurants like Mizumi, Morimoto, and two versions of Nobu, Wakuda is proof that even more can be done with Japanese fine dining on the Strip.
-The first U.S. restaurant for Tetsuya Wakuda, who earned two Michelin stars for his work at Waku Ghin in Singapore, took over the old Morels space at the Venetian, keeping a serene patio overlooking Las Vegas Boulevard while adding a quiet bar area (with its own dedicated menu) and a stylish dining room inspired by Tokyo's vibrant Shinjuku district.
+Despite the presence of restaurants like Mizumi, Morimoto, and two versions of Nobu, Wakuda proves that even more can be done with Japanese fine dining on the Strip.
+The first US restaurant for Tetsuya Wakuda, who earned two Michelin stars for his work at Waku Ghin in Singapore, took over the old Morels space at the Venetian, keeping a serene patio overlooking Las Vegas Boulevard while adding a quiet bar area (with its own dedicated menu) and a dining room inspired by Tokyo's vibrant Shinjuku district.
 A sushi counter in the back prepares delicate bites, letting the quality of the seafood speak for itself, whether it's New Zealand Ora King salmon, Canadian lobster, or Kuruma emi (Japanese prawn).
-Japanese A5 Wagyu is served by the ounce and Wakuda's own brand of caviar appears throughout various dishes.
-The restaurant is anticipating a late November debut for its indulgent omakase room, but guests can currently order a tasting menu for the table before 9 pm.
+Japanese A5 Wagyu is served by the ounce, and Wakuda's own brand of caviar appears throughout various dishes.
 The drink selection includes Asian-inspired cocktails, an impressive Japanese whisky lineup, and more than 100 sakes.
 Wakuda recently opened the only full-fledged omakase room on the Strip (with an adjoining hidden bar) and introduced a lunch menu.

 How to book: Make reservations via Seven Rooms.